TelediskoDAO/docs/tech_article.md

 Teledisko DAO is the first experiment of what will hopefully be a series of transitions.
 We are positive that the work we have done is meticulous, both on the legal and technical level.

 It is realistic to assume, though, that given the novelty of our approach to work, some knots might emerge on the way.
-In order to be able to untie them, we need the flexibility to perform maintenance operations on our contract, both to fix potential security issues and also in case the law beneath should change.
+In order to be able to untie them, we need the flexibility to perform maintenance operations on our contracts, both to fix potential security issues and also in case the law beneath should change.

 For this reason, we deployed all the smart contracts behind proxies.
 The proxy update pattern allows us to have a configuration like this (diagram sourced from [the official OpenZeppelin documentation](https://docs.openzeppelin.com/upgrades-plugins/1.x/proxies))